 Finding the right card for you

-To help you make the best decision, we’ve assembled a list of the most valuable hotel credit cards.
 Here are a few factors to consider before deciding on a card:

 If you enjoy staying at the same hotel chain throughout your travels